International relocation and customs

 You are moving from the Netherlands

-Are you moving from the Netherlands to another country?
-If so you may need to complete Customs formalities.
-Those formalities are explained here.
-Are you moving to a non-EU country?
-If so, you will need to file an export declaration for your household effects with Customs.
+If you are moving abroad from the Netherlands, customs formalities may apply.
+If you are moving to a non-EU country, you must file an export declaration for your household effects with Customs.